epelaaez/client-superstaq/docs/README.md

 ## How to update docs-superstaq
 1. Make sure you are on the `main` branch in `docs-superstaq` as well as the client submodules.
 0. Make sure submodules are updated with `git pull --recurse-submodules`.
-Additionally, update relevant dependencies within the submodules (`pip install -e .`, `pip install general-superstaq --upgrade`).
+Additionally, update relevant dependencies within the submodules (`python3 -m pip install -e .`, `python3 -m pip install general-superstaq --upgrade`).
 0. Create a new branch off of `main` in which to make your updates.
 0. Make any relevant updates.
 0. If any updates were made in the client submodules (e.g., `qiskit-superstaq`), run `build_docs.py`.